ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Configuration/OSIsoft Adapter for OPC UA data selection configuration.md

 When you add a data source, the adapter browses the entire OPC UA server address space and exports the available OPC UA variables into a JSON file for data selection.
 Comma-separated collection of nodeIds (RootNodeIds) serve as filters to browse only a subset of the OPC UA server.
 Data is collected automatically based upon user demands.
 OPC UA data from OPC UA variables is read through subscriptions (unsolicited reads).

-You can either have the data selection configuration file generated for you or you can create it manually yourself.
+You can decide to have the data selection configuration file generated automatically or you can create it manually yourself.

 ## Generate default OPC UA data selection configuration file

-A default OPC UA data selection file will be created if there is no OPC UA data selection configuration, but a valid OPC UA data source exists.
+A default OPC UA data selection file will be created if there is no OPC UA data selection configuration although a valid data source exists.

-**Note:** To avoid possible time and resource expensive browse operations due to reasons described previously, OSIsoft recommends that you manually create a data selection file instead of generating the default data selection file.
+**Note:** To avoid possible time and resource expensive browse operations due to reasons described previously, OSIsoft recommends that you manually create a data selection file instead of automatically creating the default data selection file.
 For more information, see [Configure OPC UA data selection](#configure-opc-ua-data-selection).

 Complete the following procedure for this default data selection file to be generated: